Churn reasons overview

 Lacking integrations

 Customers leave when the product does not connect cleanly to the rest of their stack.
-In B2B SaaS, weak integrations often reduce adoption even when the core product is valuable.
+For subscription SaaS teams with real churn, weak integrations often reduce adoption even when the core product is valuable.

 Churn reason